-All applicants are required to provide additional information in the form of an Evaluation Plan Template or a Performance Data System or Plan detailed by applicant type in the Additional Documents section.
+All applicants are required to provide additional information in the form of an Evaluation Plan or a Performance Data Collection System or Plan detailed by applicant type in the Additional Documents section.
 However, information provided will not be scored and will not be reviewed until after funding is determined.

-Notice Priority (3 points)
+Notice Priority (0 points)

-• The applicant proposed program fits within one or more of the AmeriCorps and Montana funding priorities as outlined in the Funding Priorities section and meets all requirements of the priority.
-AmeriCorps Funding Priorities are described in the Mandatory Supplemental Information.
+• The applicant's proposed program fits within one or more of the AmeriCorps and Montana funding priorities as outlined in the Funding Priorities section and meets all requirements of the priority.